 You may be very experienced with home renovation projects and have the ability to complete this entire project yourself.
 However, if you lack experience, it’s likely worth your time and money to get some help from a professional, even if you plan to complete most of the project on your own.
 You need to be confident that your plan is workable, otherwise you could end up discovering serious problems with it when you’re halfway through the renovation!

 Now for the fun part!
-Deciding what cabinets, doors, accessories, and other things you want to use are all design decisions that are completely up to you!
-Decide on your color scheme and style strategy and get to work looking at options! (try taking a look at our gallery of customer shots if you want some inspiration).
-On the more practical side of things, now is the time to consider special storage options like drawer inserts and specialized cabinets for storing spices, plates, or wines.
+Deciding what RTA kitchen cabinets, doors, accessories, and other things you want to use are all design decisions that are completely up to you!
+Decide on your color scheme and style strategy and get to work looking at options!
+CS Hardware offers options in white kitchen cabinets, including popular shaker styles, as well as wood cabinets in rustic and modern styles to suit your taste.
+(Try taking a look at our gallery of customer shots if you want some inspiration).
+On the more practical side of things, now is the time to consider special storage options like corner pantry cabinets, over-the-fridge cabinets, drawer inserts and specialized cabinets for storing spices, plates, or wines.

 6. Buy your materials